-The Arc Arapahoe & Douglas Counties provides workshops and other educational opportunities for people with disabilities and their families in an effort to help them make well-informed decisions about their life.
+The Arc Arapahoe & Douglas Counties provides workshops and other educational opportunities for people with intellectual and developmental disabilities (I/DD) and their families in an effort to help them make well-informed decisions about their life.

 We create curriculum based off of feedback we hear from the community.
 Please let us know if you have an idea for a workshop or program you believe will benefit self-advocates, parents, and caregivers.

 Check out the current roster of fun activities and educational opportunities listed below.
 We also encourage you to visit our video library as many of our workshops are offered with supplemental information participants can refer to before and after events.

 The Arc ADventures in Learning: This educational series is designed for young adults with I/DD and focuses on learning about relationships.
 The curriculum explores friendships, boyfriends/girlfriends, and community safety.

 The Arc ADventures in Leadership: This group of self-advocates meets once a month to volunteer at local nonprofits throughout the metro area and learn leadership skills.
 Participants of the ADventures in Leadership group benefit from being involved in meaningful activity, and the community learns the abilities of individuals with disabilities.

 The Arc ADventures in Fun: Self-advocates with I/DD are invited to join this social group formed in the name FUN.
 Participants are encouraged to hang out and enjoy yoga, cooking competitions, open mic nights, dancing, and more!
 This program provides an excellent opportunity for young adults with I/DD to explore their community in a safely monitored setting.

 The Arc ADventures in Travel: Public transportation is the gateway to independence for individuals with disabilities.
 During this workshop, participants learn how to access public transit, read schedules, plan trips, and overcome their fear of traveling throughout the Denver metro area.